TikiBill/StdfParser/README.md

 of records which another library or program should consume and process into the desired data structures.

+> NOTE: This is in early development and as such the API and behavior may change.

 ## Current State

 The initial version of this library was developed against some example